Jon Grunseth

-Jon Rieder Grunseth (born November 11, 1945) is a Minnesota businessman and politician.
+Jon Rieder Grunseth (born November 11, 1945) is an American businessman and former politician from the state of Minnesota.
 He was the 1990 Independent-Republican nominee for Governor of Minnesota.
 Grunseth won his party's endorsement and its primary election, but was forced to quit the race nine days before election day in the wake of a scandal.
 Until the 1990 governor's race, Grunseth had been the Vice President of Public Affairs at Ecolab, and chair of the Chemical Specialties Manufacturers Association.
-After the scandal, he lost his job at Ecolab, and he now lives and runs a cherry-growing operation in Australia.
+After the scandal, he lost his job at Ecolab, and later moved to Australia, where he ran a cherry-growing operation.

 1974 congressional candidacy

 In 1974, Grunseth was the endorsed candidate of the Republican Party for the U.S. House of Representatives for Minnesota's 6th congressional district.
-He lost by a margin of 55 to 45 percent to DFL candidate Richard Nolan, who had lost to the Republican incumbent in 1972.
+He lost by a margin of 55% to 45% to DFL candidate Rick Nolan, who had lost to the Republican incumbent in 1972.
 (Nolan was re-elected twice and in 2012 was elected to the House from Minnesota's 8th congressional district.)

 1990 gubernatorial candidacy

 Grunseth earned the Independent-Republican Party's gubernatorial nomination endorsement at its state convention, defeating moderate State Auditor Arne Carlson.
-He defeated Carlson again in the September 11, 1990 primary to become the main opposition to two-term incumbent Governor Rudy Perpich.
+He defeated Carlson again in the September 11, 1990 primary to become the main opposition to incumbent Governor Rudy Perpich.